llvm/llvm-project/lldb/docs/use/tutorial.rst

 The lldb commands are more verbose but also more precise and allow for intelligent auto completion.

-To set the same file and line breakpoint in LLDB you can enter either of:
+To set the same file and line breakpoint in lldb you can enter either of:

 ::

    (lldb) breakpoint set --file foo.c --line 12
    (lldb) breakpoint set -f foo.c -l 12

-To set a breakpoint on a function named ``foo`` in LLDB you can enter either of:
+To set a breakpoint on a function named ``foo`` in lldb you can enter either of:

 ::